Venezuela crisis cuts deep at children's hospital - Journal du Cameroun

 Eight-year-old Luisito is awaiting surgery for a brain tumor, a daunting prospect at the best of times — but this is Venezuela, and the hospital, typically, has little medicine or functioning equipment.

-A four-month-old baby shares his nine square meter (96 square feet) hospital room.
+A four-month-old baby shares her nine square meter (96 square feet) hospital room.
 She suffers from an abnormally large head, or macrocephaly, and needs a drainage valve.

 The hospital doesn’t have one.